 When Are Manufacturers Liable for Defective Products?

-Whether a product’s manufacturer or other parties are liable for injuries depends on how and why the injury occurred.
+Whether a product’s manufacturer or other parties are liable for injuries depends on how and why the injury occurred, as a personal injury lawyer in Philadelphia, PA can explain.
 To get an idea of why, compare the following scenarios:

 - Person A gets on their riding mower, which does not have any defects, while they are intoxicated.
 Due to their intoxication, they are unable to operate the mower properly, resulting in an accident.

 - Person B is mowing their lawn with a defective lawnmower which malfunctions during operation, slicing the operator’s foot.